hack-gpon/hack-gpon.github.io/_ont_xgs/ont-fs-XGS-ONU-25-20NI.md

 ## Getting Speed LAN Mode
-Speed LAN Mode can check it from the `Status` column displayed by the following command.
+LAN Speed Mode can be verified from the `Status` column displayed by the following command:
 ```
 #ONT>traffic/eth/show pack